hoytech/defido2/README.md

 FIDO2 keys are cheap and common, since they are being heavily promoted by google/twitter/github/etc for webauthn, second-factor logins.
 Additionally, OpenSSH now supports FIDO2 devices for password-free logins.

 defido2 uses libfido2, so it should support any CTAP2-capable FIDO2 device.
-We've tested with 2 models of Yubikey, Solo USB-C, and Solo SOMU.
+We've tested with 2 models of [YubiKey](https://www.yubico.com/products/), [Solo](https://solokeys.com/) USB-C, and Solo [SOMU](https://www.crowdsupply.com/solokeys/somu).
 Solos can be purchased for $20 on their web store.

 [Check out our YouTube demo!](https://www.youtube.com/watch?v=C3628RNzWRs)